Inventory API Process Flow

 A diagram showing batch inventory state transitions.

-Individual changes in a batched state are recorded based on their individual client timestamps, but they're applied (all or nothing) as a single request.
-Assuming that the inventory count for the targeted catalog item variation starts at zero:
+Each change in a batch request is recorded with its own timestamp, but all changes are applied together as a single request.
+Assuming the inventory count for the catalog item starts at zero:

-2. Five units move from IN_STOCK to WASTE with a timestamp of 23:10 GMT, making the calculated inventory count 95.
+2. 5 units move from IN_STOCK to WASTE with a timestamp of 11:10 PM, making the calculated inventory count 95.

-3. The system records a physical count of 90 units with a timestamp of 23:30 GMT, resetting the calculated inventory count to 90 rather than 95.
+3. Square records a physical count of 90 units with a timestamp of 11:30 PM, resetting the calculated inventory count to 90.

 If all three changes succeed, the new calculated inventory count for IN_STOCK units is 90.
 However, if any of the individual changes fail, the entire update fails and the calculated inventory count remains unchanged at zero.

-Inventory quantities are also affected by Square payment APIs and POS applications.
-In the previous example, when the Square POS application records a transaction, it moves three units from the IN_STOCK state to the SOLD state.
-Assuming that the transaction timestamp places it after the batch update succeeds, the new calculated inventory count for IN_STOCK units is 87.
+Inventory quantities are also affected by the Square Orders API and POS applications.
+For example, when the Square Point of Sale records an order, it moves 3 units from IN_STOCK to SOLD.
+If the order timestamp is after the batch update, the new IN_STOCK count is 87.

 Link to section